mikhalexandr/Basics-of-Robotics/README.md

 # Basics-of-Robotics
-My mini-projects that I made while learning the basics of robotics
+My pet-projects that I made while learning the basics of robotics